A. More on the work of the Holy Spirit.

 · For example, they didn’t know that some of the customs and commands among the Jews would be fulfilled by the person and work of Jesus, and no longer be binding under the New Covenant.

-· For example, they didn’t know that God would bring Gentiles into the New Covenant community as equal partners, without have to first become Jews.
+· For example, they didn’t know that God would bring Gentiles into the New Covenant community as equal partners, without having to first become Jews.

 b.
 He will guide you into all truth: In one sense, this was fulfilled when the New Testament writings, divinely inspired by God, were completed.
 In another sense the Holy Spirit continues today to personally lead us into truth, but never in opposition to the Scripture, because God’s supremely authoritative revelation is closed with the New Testament.